Kim Yu-bin: 2007–2017: Wonder Girls

 On June 24, 2015, it was announced that the Wonder Girls will be making comeback after two-year hiatus as a band.
-On August 17, 2015, Yubin was confirmed to join Unpretty Rapstars second season.
+On August 17, 2015, Kim was confirmed to join Unpretty Rapstars second season.
 Her popularity exploded and as a consequence, her makeup and hairstyle became popular in South Korea.

 On January 26, 2017, it was announced that the Wonder Girls were to disband after their contracts had expired.
-Yubin was one of two members who chose to remain with JYP Entertainment as solo artists and renewed her contract.
+Kim was one of two members who chose to remain with JYP Entertainment as solo artists and renewed her contract.
 The group released their final single, "Draw Me", on February 10.

 2018–present: Solo work and RRR Entertainment

-In April 2018, Yubin announced that she is preparing her solo debut through a Cosmopolitan magazine interview.
+In April 2018, Kim announced that she was preparing her solo debut through a Cosmopolitan magazine interview.
 On May 15, JYP Entertainment announced that she has finished filming the music video for the lead single, which is planned to be released alongside her album in early June.
-Yubin's first single album City Woman was released digitally on June 5, 2018, with the retro lead single "Lady".
+Kim's first single album City Woman was released digitally on June 5, 2018, with the retro lead single "Lady".
 The B-side track, "City Lover", was not released due to copyrights after previously announcing the track would be delayed, due to similarities with Mariya Takeuchi's 1984 Japanese city pop song "Plastic Love".

-On November 27, 2018, Yubin's first EP #TUSM was released digitally alongside the title track "Thank U Soooo Much".
+On November 27, 2018, Kim's first EP #TUSM was released digitally alongside the title track "Thank U Soooo Much".
 The song's lyrics tell off a former partner for providing "too much information" during a breakup, sarcastically thanking them for their unnecessary revelations.
-Yubin co-wrote all three tracks on the EP and also co-composed the third track "Game Over".
+Kim co-wrote all three tracks on the EP and also co-composed the third track "Game Over".
 "Thank U Sooo Much" charted at number 21 on Billboards World Digital Song Sales chart, marking her first appearance on the chart.

-In April 2019, Yubin served as a judge for the JTBC dance competition television show Stage K. On October 30, Yubin released her third single album, Start of the End, alongside lead single "Silent Movie" featuring Yoon Mi-rae.
+In April 2019, Kim served as a judge for the JTBC dance competition television show Stage K. On October 30, Kim released her third single album, Start of the End, alongside lead single "Silent Movie" featuring Yoon Mi-rae.
 She co-wrote "Silent Movie" and wrote the B-side track "Not Yours".